What is document AI, and how does it work? This primer on all things artificial intelligence was written by:

-- Doesn’t work very well.
+- Doesn’t work very well

 The answer to both of these questions is no.

-Grooper doesn’t get better on its own, because human design of intelligent document processing systems achieves better outcomes than unsupervised ML in almost every case.
+Document AI doesn’t get better on its own, because human design of intelligent document processing systems achieves better outcomes than unsupervised ML in almost every case.

-BIG TIP: Nothing – not even Amazon or Azure or Watson – will save you from having to understand your own documents and data.
+BIG TIP: Nothing – not even Amazon, or Azure, or Watson – will save you from having to understand your own documents and data.